1988 United States presidential debates: Viewership

 An estimated 46.9 million viewers tuned into the debate.

 October 13: Second presidential debate (University of California)

-The Second presidential debate was held at the Pauley Pavilion at University of California in Los Angeles, California on Thursday, October 13, 1988 between vice president George H. W. Bush and governor Michael Dukakis.
-Bernard Shaw of CNN moderated the debate with Andrea Mitchell of NBC, Ann Compton of ABC, Margaret Warner of Newsweek as panelists.
+The second and final presidential debate between Vice President George H. W. Bush and Governor Michael Dukakis took place on Thursday, October 13, 1988, at the Pauley Pavilion at University of California in Los Angeles, California.

+The debate was moderated by Bernard Shaw of CNN with Andrea Mitchell of NBC, Ann Compton of ABC, and Margaret Warner of Newsweek as panelists.

 Bush improved in the second debate; Dukakis had been suffering from the flu and spent much of the day in bed.
 His performance was generally seen as poor.

 Kitty Dukakis

 Bernard Shaw opened the debate by asking Dukakis whether he would support the death penalty if Kitty Dukakis, his wife, were raped and murdered; Dukakis answered "no" and proceeded to discuss the statistical ineffectiveness of capital punishment.
 Some commentators thought the question itself was unfair, in that it injected an overly emotional element into the discussion of a policy issue; Many observers felt Dukakis's answer lacked the normal emotions one would expect of a person talking about a loved one's rape and murder, which played to his reputation of being intellectually cold.